 8.8.6 Configuring GPOs

-In this example you will sent an output trigger (for example to an external stage announce speaker) on GPO1 when Talk is activated on stage announce (SA).
+In this example you send an output trigger (for example to an external stage announce speaker) on GPO1 when a beltpackTalk is activated on the stage announce (SA) 4-wire port.

 1. Navigate to Configuration > Logic.